yogeshmpandey/M4DT/README.md

 ### 1. Operating System

 These labs have been validated on Windows-10.
-But you can use them in any environement.
+But you can use them in any environment.

 ### 2. Software installation steps